The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 How many sources should a good OSINT tool cover?

-Coverage depends on the investigation type.
+Coverage depends on the type of investigation.
 For username searches, 400+ platforms (Sherlock's range) is a practical minimum.
-For comprehensive person investigations combining email, phone, username, and domain data, 200+ correlated sources provides strong coverage.
-More sources aren't always better if the tool can't filter false positives or correlate findings across data types.
-Quality of correlation matters more than raw source count.
+For comprehensive people investigations combining email, phone, username, and domain data, 200+ correlated sources provide strong coverage.
+More sources is not always better if the tool cannot filter false positives or correlate findings across data types.
+Correlation quality matters more than raw source count.

 Can OSINT tools find deleted social media accounts?

 Standard OSINT tools cannot find deleted accounts directly, since the profile URL returns a 404 error.
-However, cached versions may exist on the Wayback Machine (web.archive.org), and some breach databases retain data from accounts that have since been deleted.
-IntelX archives historical web content and can sometimes surface deleted profiles.
-Google cache may also preserve recent snapshots.
+However, cached versions may exist in the Wayback Machine (web.archive.org), and some breach databases retain data from accounts that have since been deleted.
+IntelX archives historical web content and can sometimes reveal deleted profiles.
+Google's cache may also preserve recent snapshots.
 The sooner you search after deletion, the higher the chance of finding cached data.

 What OSINT tools do law enforcement agencies use?

 Law enforcement commonly uses Maltego, Social Links, and Palantir for large-scale investigations.
-Maltego's link analysis and visual graphing make it popular for mapping criminal networks.
-Social Links integrates with Maltego and provides deep social media analysis.
-Many agencies also use open source tools like Sherlock, theHarvester, and SpiderFoot alongside commercial platforms.
-According to the SANS Institute (2024), over 80% of law enforcement digital investigators use at least one open source OSINT tool in their workflow.
+Maltego's link analysis and visual graphs make it popular for mapping criminal networks.
+Social Links integrates with Maltego and offers deep social media analysis.
+Many agencies also use open-source tools like Sherlock, theHarvester, and SpiderFoot alongside commercial platforms.
+According to the SANS Institute (2024), over 80% of law enforcement digital investigators use at least one open-source OSINT tool in their workflow.

 Conclusion

-The OSINT tools landscape in 2026 is broader and more capable than ever.
-With 5.56 billion internet users generating data across thousands of platforms (DataReportal, 2026), the demand for effective open source intelligence tools will only grow.
-The 15 tools in this guide cover every major investigation type, from username enumeration to infrastructure scanning to breach data analysis.
+The OSINT tool landscape in 2026 is broader and more capable than ever.
+With 5.56 billion internet users generating data across thousands of platforms (DataReportal, 2026), demand for effective open-source intelligence tools will only grow.
+The 15 tools in this guide cover every major investigation type, from username enumeration to infrastructure scanning to breach-data analysis.

 The pattern is clear.
-Free tools like Sherlock, theHarvester, and Google Dorks remain powerful for focused tasks.
-Paid platforms like Maltego, IntelX, and Espectro earn their cost through automation and correlation.
-The best investigators don't pick one tool.
-They build a toolkit matched to their most common investigation types, then invest in automation for the steps that consume the most time.
+Free tools like Sherlock, theHarvester, and Google Dorks stay powerful for focused tasks.
+Paid platforms like Maltego, IntelX, and espectrosint justify their cost through automation and correlation.
+The best investigators don't pick a single tool.
+They assemble a toolkit suited to their most common investigation types, then invest in automation for the steps that consume the most time.

 Whatever tools you choose, the principle stays the same: collect broadly, validate carefully, correlate across sources, and document everything.
-The tool is just the vehicle.
+The tool is only the vehicle.
 The method is what produces results.